 There are a few reasons why there aren't 30-year fixed-rate mortgages in Australia.
 One is because there's a lack of demand for them.
 Most Aussies are happy to take out variable-rate mortgages, knowing that variable rates often have lower interest rates than fixed rates.

-A slightly more complicated reason is that Australia’s debt market is not developed enough to allow lenders to easily on-sell bundles of 30-year fixed-rate mortgages to investors, so lenders are generally unwilling to offer them because it means they are likely to be stuck with 30-year fixed-rate loans on their balance sheet.
+A slightly more complicated reason is that Australia's debt market is not developed enough to allow lenders to easily on-sell bundles of 30-year fixed-rate mortgages to investors.
+This means lenders are generally unwilling to offer them because it means they're likely to be stuck with 30-year fixed-rate loans on their balance sheets.

 7. How do I get out of a fixed-rate mortgage?